xcube-dev/xcube/docs/source/overview.rst

 fit in a single computer's RAM.

-The chunking of xcube datasets has a substantial impact on processing performance and there is no single ideal chunking for all use cases. xcube provide tools for re-chunking of xcube datasets (:doc:`cli/xcube_chunk`, :doc:`cli/xcube_level`) and the xcube server (:doc:`cli/xcube_serve`) allows serving the same data cubes using different chunkings.
+The chunking of xcube datasets has a substantial impact on processing performance and there is no single ideal chunking for all use cases. xcube provides tools for re-chunking of xcube datasets (:doc:`cli/xcube_chunk`, :doc:`cli/xcube_level`) and the xcube server (:doc:`cli/xcube_serve`) allows serving the same data cubes using different chunkings.
 For further reading have a look into the  `xarray documentation <http://xarray.pydata.org/en/stable/dask.html#chunking-and-performance>`_.